databricks/containers/ubuntu/gpu/README.md

 * You must set `ENV DEFAULT_DATABRICKS_ROOT_CONDA_ENV` in your Dockerfile.
 This environment variable is used by Databricks to determine which conda environment to activate by default.

 * The `gpu-tensorflow` and `gpu-pytorch` Dockerfiles provide examples to create the root conda environment from an environment.yml file.
 These packages are required for Python notebooks and PySpark to work: python, ipython, numpy, pandas, pyarrow, six, and ipykernel.

+## Note
+The above GPU container Dockerfiles are built with CUDA 10.1 and will not work with Databricks Runtime ML 8.0 or higher.
+To use these Dockerfiles in Databricks Runtime ML 8.0 or higher, please update them to install CUDA 11 instead of CUDA 10.1.